weiwei/yawn/README.md

 A caveat: The `index.ts` files have to stay in the package root directory (`packages/foo/index.ts`) in order to work.
 In theory, you could put it under a subfolder, such as `packages/foo/src/index.ts`, but you need to update the `main` entry inside `package.json` and set it to `./src/index.ts`.
 This is not ideal, because when we publish the package, all Typescript will be transpiled to Javascript, and this `main` entry should be pointing to the transpile result, something like `lib/index.js`.
 Therefore, it should be a good idea to just create `index.ts` at package root.

+Update on caveat: Actually this method is not reliable.
+If you have built the project and have built result in `dist`, and have `main` set to `./dist/index.js`, the code may actually resolve to that.
+So it is still better to set explicitly the paths in the root `tsconfig.json`.

 ## Add a workspace script